Sequential Attention for Feature Selection

 \section{Abstract}

-\emph{Feature selection} is the problem of selecting a subset of features for a machine learning model that maximizes model quality subject to a resource budget constraint.
-For neural networks, prior methods, including those based on $\ell_1$ regularization, attention, and stochastic gates, typically select all of the features in one evaluation round, ignoring the \emph{residual} value of the features during selection (i.e., the marginal contribution of a feature conditioned on the previously selected features).
+Feature selection is the problem of selecting a subset of features for a machine learning model that maximizes model quality subject to a budget constraint.
+For neural networks, prior methods, including those based on $\ell_1$ regularization, attention, and other techniques, typically select the entire feature subset in one evaluation round, ignoring the residual value of features during selection, i.e., the marginal contribution of a feature given that other features have already been selected.
 We propose a feature selection algorithm called Sequential Attention that achieves state-of-the-art empirical results for neural networks.
-This algorithm is based on an efficient implementation of greedy forward selection and uses attention weights at each step as a proxy for marginal feature importance.
-We provide theoretical insights into our Sequential Attention algorithm for linear regression models by showing that an adaptation to this setting is \emph{equivalent} to the classical Orthogonal Matching Pursuit algorithm~\citep{PRK1993}, and thus inherits all of its provable guarantees.
-Lastly, our theoretical and empirical analyses provide new explanations towards the effectiveness of attention and its connections to overparameterization, which might be of independent interest.
+This algorithm is based on an efficient one-pass implementation of greedy forward selection and uses attention weights at each step as a proxy for feature importance.
+We give theoretical insights into our algorithm for linear regression by showing that an adaptation to this setting is equivalent to the classical Orthogonal Matching Pursuit (OMP) algorithm, and thus inherits all of its provable guarantees.
+Our theoretical and empirical analyses offer new explanations towards the effectiveness of attention and its connections to overparameterization, which may be of independent interest.